Loading

 • San Diego Gas & Electric (SDG&E)

-Climate change is having a direct impact on electricity demand.
-According to the Environmental Protection Agency (EPA), summers are getting hotter and hotter, putting more pressure on power grids.
-Studies by the American Geophysical Union indicate that energy demand for air conditioning could increase by 8% to 13% over the next decade.
+According to the Environmental Protection Agency (EPA), summers are becoming hotter on average, increasing demand for air conditioning and placing additional pressure on power grids.
+Research from the American Geophysical Union suggests that energy demand for cooling could rise between 8% and 13% over the next decade.

 In summer, electricity bills are usually much higher due to air conditioners.